ddev/ddev.com/src/content/blog/advanced-add-on-contributor-training.md

   - commands/web/symlink-project
 ```

-You can just as easily add to the `global_files` section in the same way, but it usually makes more sense to add commands to the project, since the add-on's scope is project-level. [`ddev-platformsh`](https://github.com/ddev/ddev-platformsh) installs a helper command globally:
+You can add to the `global_files` section in the same way, but it usually makes more sense to add commands to the project, since the add-on's scope is project-level. [`ddev-platformsh`](https://github.com/ddev/ddev-platformsh) installs a helper command globally:

 ```yaml
 global_files: